Richmond.gov.uk

 Clean Air Day normally takes place on the third Thursday in June and is the UK’s largest air pollution campaign.
 It encourages everyone to take action to help reduce air pollution and usually involves hundreds of events around the country including many in our borough.

-On Thursday 20 June join us near the flower stall in George Street, Richmond from 11am to 4pm.
-The event has activities for you to get involved with.
+On Thursday 19 June join us near the flower stall in George Street, Richmond from 11am to 4pm.
+Come along to:

 For Clean Air Day, we are also:

-• Encouraging businesses to work with employees and suppliers to help reduce their contributions to local air pollution
+• Encouraging businesses to work with employees and suppliers to help reduce their contributions to local air pollution.
+Get ideas about what can be done on our Campaigns for business page.

 What you can do for Clean Air Day